 The Committee typically limits overseas currency exposure by hedging a proportion of the overseas investments' currency risk within agreed limits using forward foreign exchange contracts.
 The currency exposures within the bonds and private debt mandates are fully hedged at the reporting date.
-Within the public equity mandates exposure to US dollars, euros and yen are 75% hedged.
+Within the public equity mandates exposure to US dollars is fully hedged and exposure to euros and yen are 75% hedged.